 One can notice that a student has been offered with so many daily needs and opportunities within the premises of the campus, there is a DTC office, an ATM machine, a bank, a stationary shop alongside it, which also has a juice wala next to it, who sells amazing leechi juice for six bucks.

 I can spend hours on the beautiful lawns just gazing at the vast endless blue sky above me.
 And this happens to me only at Jamia!

 There is something, I don’t know what, which makes me feel pure, content and peaceful each morning, each single day I come to my university.
 There is something which tells me to open up and express myself openly without hesitation and put forward my opinions to everyone around.
 There is something which tells me how everything one does at Jamia is somehow larger than life!

 I eagerly look forward to my very first sunny winters at — my Jamia.

-[Tanya Bhatt is a graduate student in the Department of Social Works.
+[Tanya Bhatt (2014) is an undergraduate student in the Department of Social Works.
 She can be reached via email at: tanyabhatt1992[at]yahoo.co.in]